Data Standards

 The use of different measures to assess similar study variables and/or differing metrics to assess outcomes may limit important advances in PH and TBI research.
 Without a common set of data elements (which include variable definitions and recommended measures), comparison of findings across studies is challenging.

-To develop the TBI CDE standards a variety of Co-sponsoring Federal agencies led a scientific initiative to develop common data elements for TBI.
 Scientific experts were invited to participate in a Working Group to develop recommendations for specific topic-driven common data elements.
-The resulting TBI CDE Version 1.0 recommendations were published in the Archives of Physical Medicine and Rehabilitation in November 2010.
-Additional pediatric-specific recommendations were developed and published in The Journal of Neurotrama in March 2012.
+The resulting TBI CDE v1.0 recommendations were published on this website and in the Archives of Physical Medicine and Rehabilitation in November 2010.
+Additional pediatric-specific recommendations were developed and published in The Journal of Neurotrauma in March 2012.

 The Working Group reconvened in late 2011 to refine and reorganize the CDEs according to type of TBI study around four major study types: